powellgenomicslab/tensorqtl-ase/README.md

 The new modules are largely vibe-coded, so please proceed with caution.

-* mixQTL: I re-implemented the mixQTL algorithm which is itself a re-implementation of RASQUAL
+* mixQTL: Python port of MixQTL that is optimised for larger datasets with gpu acceleration
 * (in progress) CHT: I also provide a new implementation of the Combined Haplotype Test (originally provided as part of WASP)

 ## tensorQTL